Generalized Parton Distribution Functions via Quantum Simulation of Quantum Field Theory in Light-front Coordinates

 \section{Summary}

-The GPD is a transition amplitude (not probability) of transitioning from the state $\ket{P}$ to the state $\ket{P^\prime}$ defined above.
+The GPD is a transition amplitude of transitioning from the state $\ket{P}$ to the state $\ket{P^\prime}$ defined above.
 In the zero-skewness case $\xi = 0$, the only states that the hadron can transition to are states with the same light-front momentum but with different transverse momentum.
-We look at $\ket{P^\prime}$ such that the fermion gains an increased unit of transverse momentum.

 By concentrating on the $q \Bar{q}$ sector, we have simulated a $\pi^0$ type hadron, whose wave function is predominantly valence quarks.
-The Yukawa bosons are stand-ins for gluons, but have mass and spin 0.
 While we have not solved the full QCD Hamiltonian, using light front quantization, we have shown how a simpler quantum field theory gives rise to hadronic states composed of Fock states.
 Those states are mapped onto qubit states - the state preparation being a crucial part of the connection to quantum computers.
-From the VQE optimization, states are constructed whose resulting pdf's and GPD's can be extracted, ultimately by quantum computers.
+From the VQE optimization, states are constructed whose resulting PDFs and GPDs can be extracted, ultimately by quantum computers.
 The resulting distributions show very reasonable resemblances to known measured distribution functions.
 In future work, by extending the Hamiltonian to include flavors and colors, as well as a third space dimension, a more realistic representation of hadrons via quantum computers will be sought.
-Additionally, we hope to study baryonic and diquark-quark bound states.
+Additionally, we hope to study baryonic and quark-diquark model of bound states.